-Oni Lusk-Stover is an Education Specialist with the education research team of the World Bank Group.
+Oni Lusk-Stover is a Senior Education Specialist with the education research team of the World Bank Group.
 She is the gender focal point for the Education Global Practice, coordinating gender activities within education and with other global practices including health, social development, and water and sanitation.

 Oni is also the World Bank Group representative to the United Nations Girls' Education Initiative.
 She is the team leader for the World Bank's Systems Approach for Better Education Results-Engaging the Private Sector program, which maps education markets and identifies policy options for governments to better engage the non-state sector in delivering quality education services.